|Typical co-pay (1)||ER||~ $100-$200+|

 |Urgent Care||1 hour|

-When facing a condition that threatens life or limb, a large hospital emergency room is the right place to go.
-However, for most other injuries and illnesses that require urgent attention, MedSpring Urgent Care can provide quick, convenient access to a physician who is supported by digital x-rays and lab equipment...without the ER cost and hassle.
+When facing a condition that threatens life, limb or vision, a large hospital emergency room is the right place to go.
+However, for most other injuries and illnesses that require urgent attention, MedSpring Urgent Care can provide quick, convenient access to a physician who is supported by digital x-rays and lab equipment... without the ER cost and hassle.

 In fact, several national health research organizations have released studies indicating that a large number of ER visits could be better handled in an urgent care environment.
 HealthCore found that for every visit to a retail clinic, there were 15 trips to an ER for the same condition.
 They concluded that people with health insurance "could save anywhere from $50 to $400 per visit in out-of-pocket costs" by avoiding the ER.
 For those in high-deductible plans or paying for their own care, the patient's savings can be even greater.